-Jason Brett is an award-winning writer, producer and creative entrepreneur whose career spans decades as an innovator in the entertainment, digital media and education technology.
+Jason Brett is an award-winning writer, producer and creative entrepreneur whose career includes film, television, live theater and education technology.

-Jason began his career in 1978 as founder of Chicago’s famed Apollo Theater, where he produced more than fifty plays and musicals, featuring such renowned actors as John Malkovich, Gary Sinise, Joan Allen, William Peterson, Megan Mullally and William H. Macy.
+He began his career in 1978 as founder of Chicago’s famed Apollo Theater, where he produced dozens of plays and musicals featuring such renowned actors as John Malkovich, Laurie Metcalfe, Gary Sinise, Joan Allen, Jim Belushi, William Peterson, Megan Mullalley and William H. Macy.

 Expanding into film in 1986, Jason produced the comedy hit, "About Last Night…", starring Rob Lowe, James Belushi and Demi Moore and directed by Oscar winner, Edward Zwick.
 The film went on to become one of the most revered romantic comedies of all time.
 His initial screenwriting effort, "The Street Where You Live", was a finalist in the Sundance Film Festival Screenwriting Competition, and launched his career as a screenwriter, writing more than thirty screenplays and teleplays and achieving Lifetime Member status in the Writers Guild of America.

 Moving into television in 1989, Jason spent several years creating, writing and producing new television series under multiple, multi-year contracts with New World Television, TriStar Television and Sony Pictures Television.